There’s a hidden toxin in your kitchen and it’s not the water… it’s fluoride in cookware.

 Instead of having fluoride sprayed on it, ceramic pans have a ceramic coating which is made out of natural substances.

-Zero toxic chemicals are in these pans, so even if you superheat it, it won’t put any chemicals into the air and if you do scratch it, there are no chemicals flaking into your food.
+It’s believed that there are zero toxic chemicals in these pans, so even if you superheat it, it won’t put any chemicals into the air and if you do scratch it, there are no chemicals flaking into your food.

 3. Stainless Steel